Eghamarian/sociotherapy/_short/11_mitochondria.md

 remember we have no way of finding out. <br>
 So believe in lies or surrender. <br>
 Whatever you do, know that nature only and indifferently remembers persistence. <br>
-She can forgive you as a murderer, or kill you as a toddler. <br>
+She can forget a murderer, or kill a toddler. <br>
 Cruel it seems. <br>
 But this way, mistakes will be washed away, until they recur. <br>
-And mutations bear out of pain, despair or desire. <br>
+And mutations bear out of pain, desire or despair. <br>
 So keep at it and it will be a flaw, or keep falling until you fly.
 <br>